nsrCodes/local-RAG-poc/README.md

 - model server was run using `ollama`  (it is really hard to run these models via code and keep them dynamic during this POC stage, might pickup later)
 - mostly built with `langchain` (no preference, just the first framework that got suggested)

+### Features:

+- keeps context of history of chat
+- does not re-embed a document if they already exist

 ---

 _requirements.txt generated using `pip3 freeze > requirements.txt`_